-Eligibility for PEA awards extends only to those who participated on an IODP expedition as a U.S. scientist and who remain formally and primarily affiliated with a U.S. organization as an employee or student (not as a short-term visitor, adjunct appointee, or self-employed contractor).
+Eligibility for PEA awards extends only to those who participated on an IODP expedition as a U.S. science party member and who remain formally and primarily affiliated with a U.S. organization as an employee or student (not as a short-term visitor or self-employed contractor).
 Proposals from shore-based members of the science party require strong written endorsement from one of the co-chief scientists explaining the critical importance of the proposed work to the expedition objectives and why none of the shipboard scientists can do such work.
 Schlanger Fellowship recipients may apply for post-expedition activity funds only if their proposal differs significantly from the work proposed for the fellowship, and they must explicitly state their fellowship status in the proposal and briefly describe the fellowship research.
-In accordance with USSSP and NSF policies, federally employed scientists may receive funds to cover only the costs of travel deemed essential to participate as scientific party members.
 USSSP will not consider proposals from scientists who participated as members of the scientific party from other IODP member countries.

 Please review the following list of required materials, then go to the USSSP Application Portal to submit a proposal.